svandragt/streamcables/README.md

 # Introduction

 StreamCables, on the most basic level, is a tool that connects to audio streams and sends information to other place.
 It's been primarily written to connect to icecast and shoutcast streams, and stream tracklists to social media.
-However, it can connect to a single reader, and multiple writers, and is written for extensibility.
+However, it can connect read and write to multiple services, and is written for extensibility.

 Currently it supports these readers: